LinusU/wext-shipit/readme.md

 Go to [this site](https://addons.mozilla.org/en-GB/developers/addon/api/key/) and generate API Credentials.
 It will output "JWT issuer" and "JWT secret".

+Make sure that your extension id is specified in your manifest, [like shown here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings).

 ### Opera

 - `WEXT_SHIPIT_OPERA_EMAIL` - Email address used to log in to addons.opera.com